Maine Prostitution Laws

 3. Aggravated promotion of prostitution is a Class B crime.

-1. A person is guilty of promotion of prostitution if he knowingly promotes prostitution.
+1. A person is guilty of sex trafficking if:

 2. Promoting prostitution is a Class D crime.

-1. A person is guilty of engaging a prostitute if:
+1. A person is guilty of engaging a person for prostitution if:

-A. The person engages a prostitute within the meaning of section 851, subsection 1-A. Violation of this paragraph is a Class E crime, except that the sentencing alternative may include only the penalties provided in section 1301; or
+A. The person engages a person for prostitution within the meaning of section 851, subsection 1-A. Violation of this paragraph is a Class E crime, except that the sentencing alternative may include only the penalties provided in section 1301; or

 B. The person violates paragraph A and, at the time of the offense, the person has one prior conviction for engaging a prostitute.
 Section 9-A governs the use of prior convictions when determining a sentence, except that, for the purposes of this paragraph, the date of the prior conviction may not precede the commission of the offense by more than 2 years.
 Violation of this paragraph is a Class D crime.